basiliscos/syncspirit/docs/config.md

 [db]
 upper_limit = 0x400000000   # maximum amount of database, in bytes
 uncommited_threshold = 150  # how often flush db to disk, i.e. how much operations
-                            # might be not commited.
+                            # might be not committed.
 Affects disk performance

 [dialer]
 enabled = true